 (ii.)
-Commonwealth.
-Departmental Reports and Papers.
+Commonwealth Parliamentary and Departmental Reports and Papers.
 The following official reports and papers containing statistical matter have been issued since the inauguration of the Commonwealth:-

-British New Guinea, Reports for 1904-5 and 1905-6.
+British New Guinea, Reports for 1904-5 to 1908-9.

-Budget, 1901-2 to 1907-8.
+Budget, 1901-2 to 1909-10.

 Commonwealth Meteorologist.
-Climate and Meteorology of Australia; Bulletin No. 1.
+Climate and Meteorology of Australia; Bulletin 1 to 5; Rainfall Maps of Australia; Monthly Meteorological Reports, commencing January 1910.

-Contract Immigrants Act 1905 and Immigration Restriction Acts 1901-5; Returns for Years 1902 to 1907.
+Contract Immigrants Act 1905 and Immigration Restriction Acts 1901-5; Returns for Years 1902 to 1909.